AliAlTaweel/ai_customer_support/frontend/README.md

 ---

 ## 🏗 Interaction with AI Backend
 The frontend chat component sends the conversation history to `http://localhost:3001/api/v1/chat`.
 Ensure the backend server is running for the AI features to work.
+The backend is heavily optimized to use a "fast-track" mechanism for trivial inputs, providing instant, zero-token responses to greetings and simple confirmations.

 ### Database Sharing
 The database file is located at `prisma/dev.db`.
 The AI backend is configured to read/write to this same file, allowing the agents to see your products and manage your orders instantly.